 - Worldwide some 200 000 homicides occur among youth 10–29 years of age each year, which is 43% of the total number of homicides globally each year.

-- For each young person killed, 20–40 more sustain injuries requiring hospital treatment.
+- For each young person killed, many more sustain injuries requiring hospital treatment.

 - In one study, from 3–24% of women report that their first sexual experience was forced.

-- Youth violence has a serious, often lifelong, impact on a person's psychological and social functioning.
+- When it is not fatal, youth violence has a serious, often lifelong, impact on a person's physical, psychological and social functioning.

-- Youth violence greatly increases the costs of health, welfare and criminal justice services; reduces productivity; decreases the value of property; and generally undermines the fabric of society.
+- Youth violence greatly increases the costs of health, welfare and criminal justice services; reduces productivity; and decreases the value of property.

 Youth violence is a global public health problem.
-It includes a range of acts from bullying and physical fighting, through more severe sexual and physical assault to homicide.
+It includes a range of acts from bullying and physical fighting, to more severe sexual and physical assault to homicide.

 Scope of the problem

-Worldwide an estimated 200 000 homicides occur among youth 10–29 years of age each year.
-This is 43% of the total number of homicides globally each year.
+Worldwide an estimated 200 000 homicides occur among youth 10–29 years of age each year, making it the fourth leading cause of death for people in this age group.
 Youth homicide rates vary dramatically between and within countries.
-However, in all countries, young males constitute both the majority of perpetrators and victims of homicide.
+Globally, 83% of youth homicide victims are males, and in all countries males also constitute the majority of perpetrators.
 Rates of youth homicide among females are much lower than rates among males almost everywhere.
 In the years 2000-2012, rates of youth homicide decreased in most countries, although the decrease has been greater in high-income countries than in low- and middle-income countries.

-For every young person killed by violence, 20–40 more sustain injuries that require hospital treatment.
-Non-fatal violent injuries involve substantially fewer firearm attacks than fatal assaults and involve a greater use of fists, feet, knives and clubs.
+For every young person killed by violence, more sustain injuries that require hospital treatment.
+Firearm attacks end more often in fatal injuries than assaults that involve fists, feet, knives, and blunt objects.

 Youth homicide and non-fatal violence not only contribute greatly to the global burden of premature death, injury and disability, but also have a serious, often lifelong, impact on a person's psychological and social functioning.
 This can affect victims' families, friends and communities.
-Youth violence adds greatly to the costs of health, welfare and criminal justice services; reduces productivity; decreases the value of property; and generally undermines the fabric of society.
+Youth violence increases the costs of health, welfare and criminal justice services; reduces productivity; decreases the value of property.

 Risk factors within the individual